bitcoin-sv/arc/README.md

 API is the REST API microservice for interacting with ARC.
 See the [API documentation](https://bitcoin-sv.github.io/arc/api.html) for more information.

 The API takes care of authentication, validation, and sending transactions to Metamorph.
-The API talks to one or more Metamorph instances using client-based, round robin load balancing.
+The API talks to one or more Metamorph instances using client-based, round-robin load balancing.

 To register a callback, the client must add the `X-CallbackUrl` header to the request.
 The callbacker will then send a POST request to the URL specified in the header, with the transaction ID in